 Organic peppermint tea can be found at most health food stores or online at great price.
 I like Traditional Medicinals Peppermint tea and buy it on Thrive Market at a really good price.

-Be sure read the ingredients and choose a peppermint tea that contains only peppermint (or a blend of natural herbs if you’d like).
-Also be sure it doesn’t contain any additives or caffeine.
+Be sure to read the ingredients and choose a peppermint tea that contains only peppermint (or a blend of natural herbs if you’d like).
+Also, be sure it doesn’t contain any additives or caffeine.
 Drink it straight up—no sugar added—for the most benefit.

 Your health is so much more than what you eat.

 Everything in the universe, including people like you and me, is made up of energy vibrating at different frequencies.
 One example in humans is our heart energy.
 An EKG can measure the electrical signals from your heart that extend outside of your body (which in this case is about eight feet around you, BTW).

 Your vibration can’t be seen but it is definitely felt by everyone and everything around you.
 When you hear people talk about “good vibes” or “raising your vibration” it’s not just some kind of woo-woo hippie thing.
 It’s actually the science of the frequency that you vibrate at and what you attract.
 Like energies attract each other.